-7. In an effort to illegally profit from the creative content of the SOLTI WORKS, Defendants have created numerous Defendant Internet Stores and designed them to appear to be selling authorized Balazs Products.
+7. In an effort to illegally profit from the creative content of SETH CASTEEL, Defendants have created numerous Defendant Internet Stores and designed them to appear to be selling authorized Seth Casteel Products.

 8. The Defendant Internet Stores share unique identifiers, such as design elements and similarities of the unauthorized products offered for sale, establishing a logical relationship between them and suggesting that Defendants' illegal operations arise out of the same transaction, occurrence, or series of transactions or occurrences.
 Defendants attempt to avoid liability by going to great lengths to conceal both their identities and the full scope and interworking of their illegal operation.
-Plaintiff is forced to file this action to combat Defendants' piracy of SOLTI WORKS.
-Plaintiff has been and continues to be irreparably damaged through consumer confusion, dilution, and loss of control over the creative content of the valuable copyrights as a result of Defendants' actions and seeks injunctive and monetary relief.
+Plaintiff is forced to file this action to combat Defendants' infringement of the Seth Casteel Works.
+Plaintiff has been and continues to be irreparably damaged through loss of ability to license, future sales, and control over the creative content of the valuable copyrights, the quality of products sold in connection with Plaintiff's copyrighted material, ability to license these products, and damage to Plaintiff's reputation and good will as a result of Defendants' actions and seeks injunctive and monetary relief.

 9. The rise of online retailing, coupled with the ability of e-commerce sites to hide their identities, has made it nearly impossible for policing actions to be undertaken since availing itself of takedown procedures to remove infringing products would be an ineffective and endless game of whack-a-mole against the mass piracy that is occurring over the internet.
-The aggregated effect of the mass piracy that is taking place has overwhelmed Plaintiff and its ability to police its rights against the hundreds of anonymous defendants which are selling illegal infringing products at prices below an original.
+The aggregated effect of the mass infringement that is taking place has overwhelmed Plaintiff and Plaintiff's ability to police Plaintiff's rights against the hundreds of anonymous defendants which are selling illegal infringing products at prices below an original.

 10. To be able to offer the infringing products at a price substantially below the cost of original, while still being able to turn a profit after absorbing the cost of manufacturing, advertising and shipping requires an economy of scale only achievable through a cooperative effort throughout the supply chain.
-As Homeland Security's recent report confirms, counterfeiters act in concert through coordinated supply chains and distribution networks to unfairly compete with legitimate brand owners while generating huge profits for the illegal pirating network:
+As Homeland Security's recent report confirms, counterfeiters and infringers act in concert through coordinated supply chains and distribution networks to unfairly compete with legitimate brand owners while generating huge profits for the illegal infringement and pirating network:

 Historically, many counterfeits were distributed through swap meets and individual sellers located on street corners.
-Today, counterfeiters are being trafficked through vast e-commerce supply chains in concert with marketing, sales, and distribution networks.
+Today, counterfeits are being trafficked through vast e-commerce supply chains in concert with marketing, sales, and distribution networks.
 The ability of e-commerce platforms to aggregate information and reduce transportation and search costs for consumers provides a big advantage over brick-and-mortar retailers.
 Because of this, sellers on digital platforms have consumer visibility well beyond the seller's natural geographical sales area.